 Indigo also partnered with DEPT® to help create a custom solution for farmers to quickly and painlessly settle complex contracts.
 The teams worked to design custom back-office tools to support Indigo’s accounts receivable and accounts payable teams.

 Supporting all of this is a powerful platform that orchestrates the logistics to make sure crops are delivered to the correct place, on time, and in a compliant manner.
 With Indigo Transport, carriers can expand their business opportunities through easier access to more loads, and farmers and shippers can deliver grain with more confidence.

 Planning for the future

-The company needed to be able to track this data and easily visualize what was and wasn’t successful while ensuring the privacy of the company’s customers.
-Our team of specialists assisted with building the front-end of this database, a user interface that allows employees to interact with the anonymized data.
+The company needed to be able to track this data and easily visualise what was and wasn’t successful, while ensuring the privacy of the company’s customers.
+Our team of specialists assisted with building the front-end of this database, a user interface that allows employees to interact with the anonymised data.
 The users get details about any tests that were performed and the current status of a particular field.
 This allows Indigo scientists to easily see which experiments performed well and which didn’t on a global scale.

-From grain bidding to transport to payment for crops, Dept has supported Indigo to build multiple different apps and platforms.
+From grain bidding to transport to payment for crops, DEPT® has supported Indigo to build multiple apps and platforms.

 Within the first few months, Indigo Marketplace saw significant traction with thousands of growers and buyers utilising the platforms.
 In January 2019, Indigo Marketplace saw $4B in average daily bids over a 30-day period.
 In December 2019, average daily bids hit $51B over a 30-day period, a 1175% increase.